-Take tests if you do not have symptoms to help manage your risk
+Take a test if you do not have symptoms to help manage your risk

 Around 1 in 3 people with COVID-19 do not have any symptoms.
 This means they could be spreading the virus without knowing it.

-Testing regularly increases the chances of detecting COVID-19 when you are infectious but are not displaying symptoms, helping to make sure you do not spread COVID-19.
+Testing regularly increases the chances of detecting COVID-19 when you are infectious but are not displaying symptoms, helping to make sure you do not spread COVID-19 by staying at home and self-isolating immediately.